snehalmHi/SALES-REPORTS/README.md

 ---

+### **Latest Addition**: **Market vs Target Performance Details**

+#### **Purpose**
+This section provides a detailed analysis of how various markets performed against their 2021 sales targets.
+It focuses on deviations and identifies areas requiring strategic improvement to achieve business objectives.

+#### **Key Features**
+- **Sales Data (2019-2021)**: Includes a comparative analysis of sales growth trends over three years.
+- **Market Performance vs. Targets**: Highlights markets with significant shortfalls or overperformance against 2021 targets.
+- **Deviation Percentage**: Presents percentage deviations to identify underperforming regions at a glance.

+#### **Insights from the Data**
+1. **Top Performing Markets**:
+   - **India**: Achieved 161.3M in sales, with the smallest deviation of -5.9%, showcasing a strong performance relative to its target.
+   - **Philippines**: Demonstrated solid results with a deviation of -7.8%, reflecting steady growth.

+2. **Underperforming Markets**:
+   - **Poland**: Notable deviation of -18.1%, indicating a need for strategy realignment.
+   - **Canada**: Deviation of -14.5%, representing one of the larger shortfalls in key markets.
+   - **Spain**: Underperformed with a deviation of -14.1%, highlighting areas for potential improvement.

+3. **Global Overview**:
+   - Total 2021 sales amounted to 598.9M, but a **-9.2% overall deviation** from targets indicates room for enhanced strategy execution across regions.

+#### **Actionable Recommendations**
+- **Focus on High-Deviation Markets**: Allocate resources to regions like Poland, Canada, and Spain to bridge the performance gap.
+- **Enhance High-Performing Regions**: Build on the successes of India and the Philippines to further strengthen their contributions.
+- **Reevaluate Targets**: Consider revising targets for underperforming markets to align with realistic growth trajectories.

+#### **Business Value**
+By leveraging this performance data, organizations can:
+- Identify growth opportunities in high-performing regions.
+- Prioritize corrective actions in underperforming markets.
+- Build data-driven strategies to achieve more consistent target alignment in future fiscal years.

+---

 ### **Latest Addition**: **Customer Performance Report**
 - **Purpose**: This report compares customer performance metrics from 2021 versus 2020, highlighting key trends and changes in customer behavior and sales performance.
 - **Key Features**: